 fetching methods, in practice you'll mostly be using either url-fetch

-from the download
+from the download module, or git-fetch from the git-download

 module.
 Whenever possible, you should prefer the former, since it is